 | APQP and PPAP workflow support aligned to AIAG standards | Not designed for it | Built in from day one |

-| Automatic risk detection before a delay becomes a crisis | Manual — someone has to notice | Calculated automatically, ranked by severity |
+| Automatic risk detection while there's still time to fix it | Manual — someone has to notice | Calculated automatically, ranked by severity |

 | Project health scores that cannot be manipulated | Status entered by the team managing optics | Derived from actual task execution data |